Gardeners Temple Recycling and Sustainability

 In the heart of our site we maintain clear separation streams aligned with the boroughs' approach to waste separation: organic garden waste, mixed dry recycling, and reusable items for redistribution.
 We work with borough collection guidelines for compostables and plastics and operate signposted bays to encourage correct drop-off.
 The Gardeners Temple model emphasises low-contamination recycling so that glass, paper, metals and bio-waste leave the site in recyclable condition, improving recycling rates and lowering processing costs.

-Volunteers sorting garden waste and recyclables at a community hub We set measurable goals for our green waste hub: a recycling percentage target of 70% by 2030 for all site-managed materials, with interim targets of 55% by 2026.
+A young woman with long brown hair, dressed in a red and white checked shirt, black wellington boots, and a wide-brimmed straw hat, is kneeling on a well-maintained lawn in a garden.
+She is planting or arranging yellow and white flowers in a shallow terracotta flower bed, which is positioned in a landscaped outdoor space surrounded by lush green shrubs and small trees.
+The garden features a grassy area with a mix of dense foliage and a few flowering plants, set against a clear, sunny sky.
+The scene captures a moment of outdoor gardening activity, highlighting the natural textures of the soil, leaves, and flowers, with daytime lighting emphasizing the vibrant colours and fresh appearance of the garden.
+This setting reflects typical gardening and landscaping practices supported by Gardeners Temple’s services in the local area near [POSTCODE], promoting sustainable and environmentally friendly outdoor maintenance in the town of [TOWN].
+We set measurable goals for our green waste hub: a recycling percentage target of 70% by 2030 for all site-managed materials, with interim targets of 55% by 2026.
 These milestones cover both diversion from landfill and reuse of materials inside the community.
 To reach them we monitor tonnages of organics turned into compost, volumes of soil and pot re-use, and the proportion of items redirected to repair, donation or recycling channels—making our sustainable rubbish gardening area accountable and results-driven.

 Local Transfer Stations and Logistics